-In 2004, the Council instituted a comprehensive review of all non-proliferation policies, guidelines, legislation, control mechanisms, processes and procedures, infrastructure and human resources to align South African controls with national interests, international obligations and best practice.
-The NPRC was assigned the mandate of reviewing the Act.
+In 2004, the Council instituted a comprehensive review of all non-proliferation policy, guidelines, legislation, control mechanisms, processes and procedures, infrastructure and human resources to align South African controls with national interests, international obligations and best practice.
+The NPRC was assigned with the mandate of reviewing the Act.

 The work undertaken by the NPRC was subsequently guided by an Inter-Departmental Non-Proliferation, Disarmament and Arms Control Workshop, convened by DIRCO in February 2005.
-It was integrated with the work of the Non-Proliferation and Arms Control Working Committee, convened by DIRCO, which continued to be responsible for South Africa's obligations in terms of the United Nations (UN) Security Council Resolution 1540 adopted in April 2004.
+It was integrated with the work of the Non-Proliferation and Arms Control Working Committee, convened by DIRCO, that continued to be responsible for South Africa's obligations in terms of the UN Security Council Resolution 1540 adopted in April 2004.

-During the 2012/13 financial year, the NPRC completed the comprehensive review of South Africa's non-proliferation legislation, mechanisms, processes, procedures and structures to ensure that the country's non-proliferation controls remained aligned with national interests, international commitments and best practice.
+During the 2012/13 financial year, the NPRC completed the comprehensive review of South Africa's nonproliferation legislation, mechanisms, processes, procedures and structures to ensure that the country's nonproliferation controls remained aligned to national interests, international commitments and best practice.

-In September 2017, the dtic requested the Development Committee of the Justice, Crime Prevention and Security (JCPS) Cluster to consider recommending to Cabinet that the department undertake a review of the non-proliferation of WMD controls in South Africa, and that an Inter-Ministerial Committee (IMC) be established to acquire ministerial inputs regarding the review.
+In September 2017, the Department of Trade, Industry and Competition (the dtic) requested the Development Committee of the Justice, Crime Prevention and Security (JCPS) Cluster to consider recommending to Cabinet that the department undertake a review of non-proliferation of WMD controls in South Africa and that an Inter-Ministerial Committee (IMC) be established to acquire ministerial inputs regarding the review.